runtime-terror-63/CalcGenius/README.md

 - Responsive layout

 ## Usage

-1. Clone the repository:
+1. Clone or download this repository.
 2. Open `index.html` in your web browser.

-3. Use the calculator to perform calculations.
+3. Use the buttons to perform calculations.
+4. Press `AC` to clear the input.
+5. Press `CE` to delete the last character.
+6. Press `=` to evaluate the expression.

 ## Screenshots